backdrop-contrib/ISBN2node/README.txt

 the number of ISBN's allowed per import, but the elegant one would be to use the batch API to handle large imports.

-- No D6 version
-There are no plans of a Drupal 6 version of this module.
-It's time to move on!

-The module does not use the already existing CCK-field ISBN.
-This is available for Drupal 6 only, and will at least need to be developed into Drupal 7 before it will work with this D7-only module.
-Upon a further development of the module, I may consider supporting it, but since its main task is to validate ISBN's on input, it's not really needed, but could certainly be nice to have.